Geoff!

 2020.
 02. 19.
 21:42 keltezéssel, John Robichaud írta:

-I'm trying to determine which Jaws function causes a page opening in__________
+I'm trying to determine which Jaws function causes a page opening in

 Chrome to speak automatically.
 I'd like to alter that behavior.
 Can